konopka90/MonBerry/README.md

-# raspberry-enviro
+# MonBerry
-The raspberry-enviro is a docker-compose stack to monitor temperature, humidity and pressure using RaspberryPi and BME280 sensor via i2c interface.
+The MonBerry is a docker-compose stack to monitor temperature, humidity and pressure using RaspberryPi and BME280 sensor via i2c interface.
 It supports also simulation mode where BME280 sensor is stubbed with random values.

 ## Overview
-The raspberry-enviro brings up several docker containers:
+The MonBerry brings up several docker containers:
 - Grafana to aggregate and visualize data
 - InfluxDB to store time series data
 - Reader to collect measurements from BME280 and push to InfluxDB database